- The Washington Times - Friday, February 13, 2026

 “For the last 50 years, power has been moving away from the presidency and towards the national media, and with more power comes more irresponsibility; the more lawsuits that come because of that irresponsibility, the more it will move that power back,” he said.

 • Mr. Trump sued the Des Moines Register and Iowa pollster Ann Selzer in December 2024 for publishing a poll three days before the 2024 election showing Mr. Trump trailing Ms. Harris in the state.
-The president won the state by 13 points.
-His lawsuit alleges the defendants breached consumer protection laws by committing “election interference” and created a deceptive narrative that Ms. Harris would win the state.
+The president won the state by 13 percentage points.
+His lawsuit alleges that the defendants breached consumer protection laws by committing “election interference” and created a deceptive narrative that Ms. Harris would win the state.

-• In September 2025, Mr. Trump sued The Times, four of its reporters and book publisher Penguin Random House for $15 billion for a 2024 book and several articles alleging that Mr. Trump squandered his father’s money and merely created the illusion of success.
+• In September, Mr. Trump sued The Times, four of its reporters and book publisher Penguin Random House for $15 billion for a 2024 book and several articles alleging that Mr. Trump squandered his father’s money and merely created the illusion of success.

 • Jeff Mordock can be reached at jmordock@washingtontimes.com.